 BCG, which was the first strategy-first management consulting firm, today has a reputation for being the most “academic” of the big firms, with a focus on corporate development and innovation — that is, helping companies adapt to the digital world, grow, and reorganize.

 Many of McKinsey’s earliest partners and client relationships focused on management, operations, and logistics.
 Over time, McKinsey developed a particular expertise on topics like governance (both corporate and political), development, and healthcare.

 A decade after Gluck took over the mission of making McKinsey a “knowledge-centered” company, the McKinsey Global Institute (MGI) was born.
 The Soviet Union had just collapsed, China was beginning to open, and US firms needed international expertise — something McKinsey stepped in to offer with MGI, which combined macroeconomics with on-the-ground analysis from trained consultants.

 Today, the same types of experts that big consultancies have hired for decades can be consulted independently, without needing to pay for the rest of the management consulting package, thanks to so-called “learning networks.”

-Companies doing this in Europe include Third Bridge and AlphaSights, while in America, the standout is Gerson Lehrman Group (GLG).
+Companies doing this in Europe include Third Bridge and AlphaSights, while in the US, the standout is Gerson Lehrman Group (GLG).
 GLG and others like it vet experts similar to how a consultancy like McKinsey would, then hires them out to answer companies’ questions on an on-demand basis.